To lose weight with PCOS is not an easy feat, but it is achievable!

 What then happens when you give the body excess nutrients that it doesn’t need?
 Take a guess.
 Right!
 It converts them to fat.
 That’s how the body knows to store nutrients for the long-term.

 Usually, you can observe the extra weight as an increasing waistline.
-This is because the fat stores in the abdomen, giving you a pear shape.
+This is because the fat stores in the abdomen, giving you an apple shaped body.

 Excessive weight and obesity can result from a number of reasons, more prominent being poor diet and lifestyle.
 However, the root cause of weight gain and hard to lose weight lies in poor metabolism and disturbance in insulin hormone.